 If you seriously dread Mondays, you’re not alone.
-A 2018 LinkedIn survey found that 80% of professionals experience the “Sunday Scaries” — but fortunately, there are things you can do to ease your Sunday night anxiety.
+A recent LinkedIn survey found that 66% of professionals say they experience the “Sunday Scaries” — and 41% say the pandemic has caused them or made them worse than ever — but fortunately, there are things you can do to ease your Sunday night anxiety.
 To find out the best ways to do just that, I spoke to mental health experts, who are sharing their best tips to end your weekend on a much better note.

 Decipher Fact From Fiction